vlele/apim_powerapps/README.md

 Step2 : Setup the LogicApp.

 Step3 : Setup the Azure Function.
 Perform the  instructions mentioned in the AzureFunction_Setup_Instructions.md file in the 'Azure Function' folder

+Step4 : Setup the Azure Api App.
+Perform the  instructions mentioned in the AzureApiApp_Setup_Instructions.md file in the 'Azure Api App' folder